3 Key Proposals of the SECURE Act 2.0

 In late 2019, the president signed the SECURE (Setting Every Community Up for Retirement Enhancement) Act into law.

 Required minimum distributions (RMDs) for employer-sponsored plans and IRA accounts were raised from 70 ½ years to 72 years old.
 It was a welcome change.
-The act also included smaller changes that aided workers saving for retirement.
+The act also included smaller changes that aided workers in saving for retirement.

-But the SECURE Act also changed the rules which govern inherited IRAs, or so-called stretch IRAs.
+But the SECURE Act also changed the rules that govern inherited IRAs, or so-called stretch IRAs.
 The change in this provision was more controversial because it required faster distributions, at least in most cases.

-Although the changes are recent, Congress is already considering what many are calling SECURE Act 2.0.
+Although the changes are recent, Congress is already considering what many are calling the SECURE Act 2.0.
 As the bill winds its way through Congress, there is no guarantee of passage.
 But it enjoys widespread bipartisan support, and both the Senate and the House have drafted similar bills.

 The devil is always in the details, but we are monitoring progress and believe now is a good time to provide a high-level overview.